wso2/docs-is/en/docs/develop/extend/myaccount/customize-my-account-ui.md

     $npm run build
     ```

-2. Copy the artifacts to the web app.

-    The built artifacts will be available inside the `modules/theme/lib` folder.
-Copy everything to the clipboard and
+2. Copy the built artifacts available inside the `modules/theme/lib` folder.
+Navigate to
-    navigate to **my-account** web app in the WSO2 IS pack.

-    Paste the copied resources to the
+    `<IS_HOME>/repository/deployment/server/webapps/my-account/libs/styles/css` folder and paste the copied resources.
-    `<IS_HOME>/repository/deployment/server/webapps/my-account/libs/styles/css` folder.

     !!! warning
         Make sure that you keep a backup of the original CSS folder.